djmgit/cthrough/README.md

 - Given an image, from a list of documents, filter all those documents which are most similar to the given image
 - Given a text document, from a list of images, filter all those images which are most similar to the given document
 - Separate given images into clusters.

+### How it works
+Cthrough uses **Amazon Comprehend** to find out the entities and keywords resent in a given text document.
+In order to calculate the similarity between two text documents, it first finds out a set of keywords + entities from both the text documents.
+Once it has go the two lists of keywords, it calculates **Cosine** similarity between them.
+Cosine similairty is a method of determining similairity between two documents and is based on occurence of words and returns a value between **0 and 1**
+In order to calculate similarity between images, it first extracts entities from the images using **Amazon Rekognition**.
+Once the entities are extracted for both the image, then we again use cosine similarity to determine the similarity between both the images.
+Same methodology is also used for determining similarity between images and textx